mark-watson/hy-lisp-python-book/manuscript/datastores.md

 =>
 ~~~~~~~~

 We will cover the SPARQL query language in more detail in the next chapter but for now, notice that SPARQL is similar to SQL queries.
 SPARQL queries can find triples in a graph matching simple patterns, match complex patterns, and update and delete triples in a graph.
-TYhe following simple query finds all triples with the predicate equal to <http://www.w3.org/2000/10/swap/pim/contact#company> and prints ot the subject and object of any matching triples:
+The following simple query finds all triples with the predicate equal to <http://www.w3.org/2000/10/swap/pim/contact#company> and prints out the subject and object of any matching triples:

 {lang="hy",linenos=on}
 ~~~~~~~~